AntociM/El-mania/README.md

 ## Design Choices

 The design is modern and straightforward, with a sharp edge.
-The main goal is to maintain client focus on shopping and be as intuitive as possible, making users' interaction with the website fast and simple.
+The main goal is to maintain client's focus on shopping and to be as intuitive as possible, making client's interaction with the website fast and simple.
 ### Color Scheme

 The color pallet has contrasting and vibrant colors.
 The red and green accents are used as intuitive visual hints for `delete` and `add to cart` buttons, as well as to display discounted prices and badges.